 - Graduation from a predoctoral dental education program in Canada accredited by the Comission on Dental Accreditation of Canada.

-To schedule an interview/visit, residency applicants should call our facilities prior to our final closing date of January 1, 2015.
+To schedule an interview/visit, residency applicants should call our facilities prior to our final closing date of January 1, 2016.
 These visits permit the applicant to gain a firsthand view of the hospital, dental services and resources, as well as provide the staff with an opportunity to assess individual attributes and aspirations of the applicant.
-In addition, please send or bring a recent picture to us at the following address by January 1, 2015.

 Schedule an interview or visit: (801) 581-8951